Minsk Travel Guide

 Dating back to the 10th century, Minsk is the capital of Belarus and one of Europe's oldest cities.
 But it presents a surprisingly modern aspect today, with most of its historic buildings having been flattened during World War II.

-There are nightclubs and casinos full of mirrors and lights; restaurants with steel and glass levels; theatres oozing baroque both on and off-stage; and a variety of incredibly themed health spas where waterfalls cascade into indoor pools.
+Nightclubs and casinos abound, while restaurants and theatre ooze baroque both on and off the stage.
+There are also a variety of amazing, themed health spas where waterfalls cascade into indoor pools.

-The present of Minsk is interesting but so is the past.
-Because of its central eastern location between Poland and Ukraine, this city has been a European battleground over the centuries, suffering at the hands off the Russian Tsar's troops in the 1600s, Peter the Great and Sweden in the 1700s, Napoleon, and then Hitler.
+The present of Minsk is interesting but so is its past.
+Because of its central eastern location between Poland and Ukraine, it has often been a European battleground over the centuries.
+It suffered at the hands of Russian troops in the 1600s, Peter the Great and Sweden in the 1700s, Napoleon and then Hitler.

 Our Travel Expert

 Become our Minsk Travel Expert

 We are looking for contributors for our Minsk travel guide.
 If you are a local, a regular traveller to Minsk or a travel professional with time to contribute and answer occasional forum questions, please contact us.